oshan-vishwajith/Fun-with-Quiz/README.md

 # 🎯 Fun with Quiz
-"Design a fun, simple general knowledge test using the C programming language, structured with multiple-choice questions and answers."
+"Create an engaging and simple general-knowledge quiz program in C, featuring multiple-choice questions with answers."

 ---

-🧠 What You’ll Get
+🧠 Features

 🎮 Interactive Console Quiz –Enjoy an engaging, real-time question-and-answer experience directly through the terminal interface.